vista-art/fragmentcolor/docs/api/scene/camera/camera.md

 - A `view` matrix initialized to identity (eye at origin, looking down `-Z`, with `+Y` up).
 Call [`look_at`](https://fragmentcolor.org/api/scene/camera/look_at) to position the camera in world space.
-- The world-space `position` of the eye — kept alongside the view matrix so shaders that need it (specular highlights, fresnel) don't have to invert the view matrix on every frame.
+- The world-space `position` of the eye, kept alongside the view matrix so shaders that need it (specular highlights, fresnel) don't have to invert the view matrix on every frame.